F.E.A.R. (song): Music video

 The music video for "F.E.A.R." marked Brown's directorial debut.
 It featured footage of the singer slowly riding a bicycle through the busy streets of Soho and Chinatown in London, which was then reversed to give the impression of being ridden backwards.
 The route followed was from Berwick Street to Gerrard Street.

 Certifications

+Other uses

+A remixed version of the song by Unkle was used as the menu music in the video game F1 2010.
+The song was used in pre-launch music video promos for CNX, a short-lived British television channel, launched in 2002 and a sister channel to Cartoon Network.